1000 E. University Ave

 C. Financial Support

 When applicants submit their materials to the Department of History, they should indicate their wish to be considered for a Graduate Assistantship.
 Anyone receiving financial support must be registered as a full-time (9 hours per semester) student and must be making acceptable progress towards degree completion.
+Following State-mandated guidelines, all Graduate Assistants will have teaching responsibilities as Teaching Assistants and, as part of their appointment, must successfully complete History 5900 (Teaching Practicum) in the spring semester of the first year of their Assistantship.
 Renewal of Graduate Assistantships is contingent on such progress.
 Support is not given for more than two academic years.

 D. Academic Standing